Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

 First, following basic weight loss advice for beginners and remembering to incorporate these 3 steps–proper eating, physical exercise, and developing a healthy lifestyle–can get you on the right track but it’s important to avoid doing too much, too soon.
 Let’s take a look at some more specific options for what to eat after a tummy tuck and which exercises are best for immediately after the procedure and once fully healed.

-What To Eat After a Tummy Tuck?
+What To Eat After a Tummy Tuck

 There are no strict rules or diet to follow after an abdominoplasty, but sticking to light meals and snacks for several days is recommended.
 Be sure to drink plenty of water and stay hydrated, then slowly transition to incorporating fruits, yogurt, soups, vegetables, and whole grains.

-Ease into healthy eating habits as your body adjusts and always focus on appropriate serving sizes and proper nutrition
+Ease into healthy eating habits as your body adjusts and always focus on appropriate serving sizes and proper nutrition.

 Minimal exercise should be done for 8-12 weeks after your procedure as the body heals; leisurely walking is advised to stay active without getting too intense and anything involving the abs should be avoided for this period, including powerlifting, running, or any competitive sports.

-Once fully healed, whether your goal is to lose weight after a tummy tuck or maintain, it will finally be safe to incorporate ab exercises again; to re-strengthen the core after this long healing period, slowly work planks, crunches, yoga, and other ab-focused routines back into your regimen.
+Once fully healed, whether your goal is to slim down after a tummy tuck or maintain, it will finally be safe to incorporate ab exercises again; to re-strengthen the core after this long healing period, slowly work planks, crunches, yoga, and other ab-focused routines back into your regimen.
 However, it’s important to note that “spot training”, or working out one area to lose fat in that area is a myth and fat loss is ultimately the result of calories in vs calories out so fully body workout regimens are the best approach.

 Food & “Dieting”: As mentioned, weight loss and maintenance boils down to calories in vs calories out although counting calories or dieting isn’t 100% necessary since intuitive eating or mindful eating alongside movement can result in a healthy weight and/or weight loss.
 It may be best to count calories but it’s not for everyone.